 The Waikato region, south of Auckland in the North Island, has valleys and coastal lands separated by ranges.
 The Waikato is the most important river in the region.

 The region has around 30% of New Zealand’s wetlands.
 Many other wetlands have been drained to create farmland.

 Most of Waikato’s native forest has been cleared for farming, but some remains in forest parks and on mountain ranges.
 Native birds are common in wetlands and near the coast.
 Endangered animals in the region include the black mudfish, Hochstetter’s frog, and the Te Aroha stag beetle.

 Waikato is the ancestral region of tribes descended from people who came to New Zealand on the Tainui waka (canoe) in the 13th century.
 They include Ngāti Maniapoto, Ngāti Toarangatira (Ngāti Toa), Ngāti Raukawa, tribes of the Marutūahu confederation, Ngāti Mahuta and Ngāti Hauā.

 Māori had settlements throughout the region, usually on hilltops, or beside lakes or harbours.
 From the late 1700s there were struggles between tribes for land.

 From the 1820s traders and adventurers arrived.
-Missionaries came from the 1830s to start churches and schools.
-They also taught farming techniques, and Māori farmers sold their produce as far away as Auckland, Sydney and California.
+Missionaries came from the 1830s to run churches and schools.
+They also taught farming techniques, and Māori farmers sold their produce in Auckland, Sydney and California.

 The King movement and war

-The Māori King movement (Kīngitanga) began because chiefs realised that Māori would have to unite to keep their land, customs and mana.
+The Māori King movement (Kīngitanga) began when chiefs realised that Māori would have to unite to keep their land, customs and mana.
 In 1858 Waikato chief Pōtatau Te Wherowhero became the first Māori king.
-Most Kīngitanga followers believed Māori and British laws could co-exist, but the government thought the movement was a threat and opposed it.
+Most Kīngitanga followers believed Māori and British laws could co-exist, but the government saw the movement as a threat and opposed it.